by Dale Robinson-

 It’s important to remember that not all policies offer the same levels of cover or protection, especially when it comes to Coronavirus.

-As a result of Covid-19, we have worked with insurers to adapt policies so that we can offer financial protection against things that could go wrong due to the coronavirus pandemic.
+As a result of Covid-19, we have worked with insurers to develop policies so that we can offer financial protection against things that could go wrong due to the coronavirus pandemic.

 There are several things you should consider when buying Travel Insurance: